 In the first post on the ISO/IEC 17025:2017 standard, we provided an overview.
 Then, we discussed clauses 3 through 5 of ISO/IEC 17025, covering terms and definitions, general requirements, and structural requirements.
-The third post focused on resource requirement detailed in clause 6.
+The third post focused on resource requirements detailed in clause 6.
 The fourth post was about process requirements.
-Today, we turn to management system requirements.
+In this post, we turn to management system requirements.

 Clause 8 – Management System Requirements

 The laboratory can choose between implementing a management system in accordance with option A or B. Option A lists the minimum requirements for implementation of a management system in a laboratory.
 Option B allows laboratories to establish and maintain a management system in accordance with the requirements of ISO 9001.

 The requirements for documentation related to the operation of the management system have been significantly reduced.
 They are:

 - Internal audit and results records

 There are no requirements for documented procedures related to management system activities or a quality manual.

 Much of what is different in the standard is a matter of focus rather than additional requirements.
 It is less prescriptive (using risk-based thinking) and more focused on the outcomes of processes.
 While it may appear during the initial review of ISO/IEC 17025:2017 that several requirements are no longer present, the concepts remain.
 Risk-based thinking requires the laboratory to consider the risks and opportunities associated with the laboratory activities, which are described throughout the standard and include risks related to impartiality, statements of conformity, nonconforming work, and corrective actions.
 The standard doesn’t require a formal approach to risk-based thinking or a documented risk management process.

 I the final post of this series, we look at considerations for the transition to ISO/IEC 17025:2017.